rcbops/rpc-upgrades/README.rst

 releases for releases Newton and on.
 They allow a stairstep approach to upgrading the environment.

-Supported incremental upgrades (must be running on Ubuntu 16.04):
+Supported incremental upgrades:

+Ubuntu 16.04 required:

 * Newton to Pike (Ocata is skipped)
 * Newton to Queens
+* Queens to Rocky

+Ubuntu 18.04 required:

+* Rocky to Stein (testing)
+* Stein to Train (testing)

 Full docs for Incremental upgrades are `here <incremental.rst>`_.